Surviving the Unthinkable: The Miraculous Story of Captain Tim Lancaster and British Airways Flight 5390

 One of the flight attendants, Nigel Odgen, was standing inside the cockpit with two cups of tea he had poured for the captain and his co-pilot, Alastair Atchison, when he was surprised by what he believed was a bomb explosion.

 It took him a few seconds to understand what was happening.
 “I turned around and saw that the windshield was gone and Tim, the pilot, was climbing out of it.
-He had taken him out of his seat belt and all he could see were his legs,” he told a journalist from the Sidney Morning Herald the next day.
+He had taken him out of his seat belt and all he might see were his legs,” he told a journalist from the Sidney Morning Herald the next day.

 Odgen reacted quickly: “I jumped over the control column and grabbed him by the waist to prevent him from leaving completely.
 Everything was being sucked out of the plane.
 Even an oxygen bottle that had been screwed flew and almost took my head off,” he said.